 The power to award compensation has also been conferred by the amendment of 1984.
 Before this amendment, where any violation of the Act caused damage, such as damage caused by a restrictive trade practice, a separate suit had to be filed to recover compensation for the same.
 Now the Commission itself can award compensation in such cases, though the right to file a separate suit for the purpose is not taken away.

 The section says that where any monopolistic, restrictive or unfair trade practice has caused damage, to any Government, or trader or consumer, an application may be made asking for compensation and the Commission may award such compensation as it may think appropriate.
 Where any such loss or damage is caused to a number of persons having the same interest, compensation can be claimed, with the permission of the Commission, by any of them on behalf of all of them.
 For this purpose the provisions of Rule 8 of Order 1 of the first Schedule of the Civil Procedure Code, 1908 will become applicable.
 The Commission enquires into the allegations in the application and may then pass a decree for compensation.
 Where the applicant has already obtained a decree from a civil court for the same loss or damage, the amount of that decree shall be set off against the decree passed by the Commission and the decree shall be executable for the balance.

 Temporary injunctions issued by the Commission under Section 12-A and decree for compensation under Section 12-B are enforceable in the same manner as if it were a decree passed by a civil court.
 If the Commission finds that it is not able to execute its orders it may refer them to the civil court having jurisdiction over the undertaking or the persons against whom the order is passed.

 Under the amended Act, now the Consumer courts have independent power of execution of its orders like the civil courts.

-IMPORTANT: We have an expert in-house team for all legal services on consumer laws, call us at 011-2335 5388 or mail us the details for any such services.
+IMPORTANT: We have an expert in-house team for all legal services on consumer laws, mail us the details for any such services.